rlabrecque/Steamworks.NET-Docs/steammanager.md

 The SteamManager script relies on being created once and persisting throughout the duration of the game.
 This involves some rather heavy logic to integrate with Unity's GameObject system.

 We use a "Self-Creating Persistent Singleton" to accomplish this.
-You can read more about singletons in the wonderful [UnityPatterns](http://unitypatterns.com/singletons/) guidebook.

 With this pattern you can use the SteamManager from any scene in your game without having to manually place a SteamManager GameObject in each one.
-As usual refrain from interacting with the SteamManager from Awake() or OnDestroy() in other scripts as the execution order is not garenteed.
+As usual refrain from interacting with the SteamManager from Awake() or OnDestroy() in other scripts as the execution order is not guaranteed.

 If you already have a method of maintaining global state in your game you may wish to replace this with your own method.